-Exactly fifty years ago, Marceline Loridan and Nadine Baillot asked people on the streets of Paris, Are you happy? in a documentary experiment by Jean Rouch and Edgar Morin.
+Fifty years ago, Marceline Loridan and Nadine Baillot asked people on the streets of Paris, Are you happy? in a documentary experiment by filmmaker anthropologist Jean Rouch and sociologist Edgar Morin.

-The Are you happy? project is finding out what happens when we ask the same question in the global environment of the web today.
+Half a century later, The Are you happy? project is finding out what happens when we ask the same question in the global environment of the web.

-That project painted a picture of French society at the time — living with the legacy of the Second World War and German Occupation, divided over the independence movement in Algeria, on the cusp of the social changes of the 60s.
+:Chronicle of a Summer” painted a picture of French society at the time – living with the legacy of the Second World War and German Occupation, divided over the independence movement in Algeria, on the cusp of the social changes of the 60s.
+It also posed questions about the nature, value and meaning of documentary filming which are still debated today.
+In the clip below Faye Ginsburg discusses the film in relation to its use of the term “cinema verite” – which invokes the Soviet film pioneer Dziga Vertov’s “Kino Pravda”.

 The Are you happy?
-Project is produced by Mandy Rose, co-founder and producer of the BBC’s pioneering camcorder project Video Nation, and of award winning participatory projects including Capture Wales and Voices.
+Project is produced by Mandy Rose, co-founder and producer of the BBC’s pioneering camcorder project Video Nation, and Executive Producer of award winning participatory projects including Capture Wales and Voices.
+Mandy met Rouch in 1991 when she interviewed him for BBC 2’s Late Show (see the clip above.)

 Filmmakers around the world have been contributing to the project, asking people; Are you happy?